Wyoming Bounty Hunter Guide: Requirements and Steps

 1. Gain the appropriate training.

-Though no training for bounty hunters is set by state law, earning a two- or four-year degree in criminal justice or a related field can help you build your skills and understanding of the law.
+Though no training for bounty hunters is set by Wyoming state law, earning a two- or four-year degree in criminal justice or a related field can help you build your skills and understanding of the law.
 Due to Wyoming’s dispersed population, several schools offer degrees in criminal justice that can be completed online.
-You can find out more about these options further in this guide.
+You can find out more about these options below.

 2. Identify a mentor.